codescrum/bitmask-set-jsbi-js/README.md

-# Bitmask Space
+# Bitmask Field

-Bitmask Space allows you to define a space of bitmasks, all of which represent the selection of elements across an array of defined elements (the space).
+Bitmask Field allows you to define a closed field of bitmasks, all of which represent the selection of elements across an array of defined elements.

-By manipulating the bitmasks you can quickly optimize complex selections which would otherwise require many array iterations and accesses.
+By manipulating the bitmasks you can quickly optimize typical multiple-selection operations which would otherwise require many array iterations and accesses to perform.